ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/index.rst

 Magento 2
 =================================================

 Our Magento 2 optimised stack has been going since 2015.
-The core components of our Magento 2 optimised stack are:
+The core components of this stack are:

 * **Firewall**: Dedicated/Shared Firewall
 * **Web Service**: Nginx